iluwatar/java-design-patterns/cloud-claim-check-pattern/README.md

 ## Intent

 - Reduce the load of data transfer through the Internet.
 Instead of sending actual data directly, just send the message reference.
-- Data security - As only message reference is shared, no data is exposed to the internet.
+- Improve data security.
+As only message reference is shared, no data is exposed to the Internet.

 ## Explanation